globehint/globehint.github.io/_templates/nojson-prompt-fill-guide-template.md

 - Match the section order and heading structure exactly as given in the template.
 - Do not use em dashes, replace them with other correct alternatives.
 - Do not rewrite, rephrase, trim, or embellish any static label, heading, button text, or boilerplate copy that was not itself a bracketed placeholder - copy it exactly as given, even if it seems minor or improvable.
 Before finishing, re-check your output against the original template line by line and revert anything you changed outside of a placeholder or the GUIDE-META block.
+- Output the ENTIRE file, in full, starting from `<!DOCTYPE html>` on line 1 and ending at the final closing `</html>` tag.
+Do not skip, summarize, truncate, or start your output partway through the file - even if a section near the top (like the `<head>` or hero) feels "done" or unremarkable.
+If the file is long, keep going until you've output every line; do not stop early and do not say "the rest is unchanged" instead of showing it.
+I need the complete, literal file contents in one response, not a diff or an excerpt.
+- If `guides/template.html` already contains its own `<!--GUIDE-META-->` comment block near the top, delete it entirely and replace it with the one specified in this prompt (the version in this prompt is the current, correct schema - any GUIDE-META block already sitting in the template file itself may be outdated and should not be used).

 Destination: **[DESTINATION]**